mspnp/aks-baseline/05-cluster-prerequisites.md

 # Deploy the AKS cluster prerequisites and shared services

-Now that the [hub-spoke network is provisioned](./04-networking.md), the next step in the [AKS secure Baseline reference implementation](./) is deploying the AKS cluster prerequisites and shared Azure service instances.
+In the prior step, you [generated the user-facing TLS certificate](./04-ca-certificates.md); now follow the next step in the [AKS secure Baseline reference implementation](./) is deploying the AKS cluster prerequisites and shared Azure service instances.

 ## Steps